No Wall On This Border

-With Niagra Falls to my left and Canada directly in front of me, nerves overtook me.
+With Niagara Falls to my left and Canada directly in front, nerves overtook me.
 I swallowed as I rolled up to the border crossing.
-Shit.
+Crap.
 They are never going to let me cross.

 The guard said hello.
 I had all our documents set up: passports, birth certificates, and a very detailed divorce decree.
 I handed the cute guard our passports and birth certificates first as I fumbled through my divorce decree looking for the travel section.
 How could I have had everything set up except for the most important thing- the court order allowing me to cross the border with the toddler without permission from my ex-husband?
-I remember having the lawyer rewrite it at least four times before it was written exactly how I wanted it to be.
+I had the freaking lawyer rewrite the damn thing at least four times before it was written exactly how I wanted.
 Embarrassed, I apologized to the guard for not having it ready.
-He was beyond nice and assured me it was okay,
+He was beyond nice and assured me it was okay.

 “What brings you to Toronto?”

 “Actually, we are just passing through here and driving five hours further to the small town of Arnprior.
-We will not be stopping in Toronto.”
+We are not stopping in Toronto.”

-“I am from that town.
+“I am from Arnprior.
 Why are you going there?”
-He seemed just a tad bit suspicious at this point.
+He seemed just a tad bit suspicious.

 I hesitate.
 “I don’t think so.”
 My mind races with what exactly is in my trunk.
 Literally, everything we own is in our trunk so who freaking knows what could be lurking back there.